-In the '90s, when the agriculture technology has not been developed, only 80% of our Aquilaria Crassna trees could survive, and produce agarwood.
+In the '90s, when the agriculture technology was not so developed, only 80% of our Aquilaria Crassna trees could survive, and produce agarwood.
 Today, it is over 95%.

 Recently, I read the article Fusarium equiseti is associated with the wilt and dieback of Aquilaria malaccensis in Northeast India.
 It said